sagnik28/G35InfoVis2020/README.md

 foobar.singularize('phenomena') # returns 'phenomenon'
 ``` -->

+## Built with
+- Python - for data exploration and wragling
+- ...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.